AndreaBar94/CapstoneProject/README.md

 - Search and filters: Users can search for articles by title, author, or category and apply filters to refine the results.
 - Comments and social interaction: Users can comment on articles and interact with each other through comments.
 - User profiles: Users can view their profiles, including author information and a list of published articles.

-## Nice to Have

 - Images: Users can now add images to their articles
 - Likes: Users can support an article by adding their likes to it

+## Nice to Have

+- Login with Google
 - Notifications system: Users receive notifications when their articles are commented on or when they are mentioned in a comment.

 ## Technologies Used